Have you ever come across a new career opportunity and wondered if it was the right move?

 This is a valid concern, and you certainly wouldn’t want to miss a good opportunity!
 Recently, I’ve been coaching my staff on these types of decisions, trying to help them meet their future goals.
 I’ve also been watching other people take on different positions when their motives were unclear.
 These decisions are important because they have an impact on future job satisfaction, long-term employment with an organization, and goal setting.

-What follows are two key questions that will help you weigh the pros and cons when considering a new position or opportunity.
+What follows are two key questions that will help you weigh the pros and cons when considering a career move.

 These decisions are important because they have an impact on future job satisfaction, long-term employment with an organization, and goal setting.